One of the things we love the most about Birmingham is the diversity.

 So, if you’re looking to try something unique and exciting, or you want to discover a taste of South America, a trip to Chakana is on the cards.

-Now offering Independent Birmingham Members: 3-Course Set Menu For Just £20 (Instead Of £25) [Friday – Sunday, lunch] OR 2 Chilcano Cocktails For Just £10 (Tuesday – Thursday)
+Now offering Independent Birmingham Members: 3-Course Early Bird Set Menu For Just £20 (Instead Of £25) [Thursday – Saturday, 5pm – 6pm] OR 2 Pisco Sour Cocktails For Just £12 (Wednesday, Thursday and Sunday evenings)